vlamai/vlanot/src/_log.md

 on top these mechanisms resides from **policy**. it is algorithm that decides which process to run next.

 Scheduling policy is a function that takes a set of processes and returns a process to run next.

+Address space is a set of memory locations that a process can access.

+Registers are small memory locations that are part of the processor.